hibachafroud/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The files listed down bellow are scripts done during **Software Engineering** course with **ALX Africa**.

-They aim to learn about initialization files, local, global, and reserved variables, and special parameters in the Shell, and the use of the commands `printenv`, `set`, `export` and `alias` .Also, to practice mathematical operations such as division, subtraction, expansions, and addition, applied to environment variables known as global variables and utilizing aliases.
+They aim to learn about local, global variables, and special parameters in the Shell, and the use of the commands `printenv`, `set`, `export` and `alias` .Also, to practice mathematical operations such as division, subtraction, expansions, and addition, applied to environment variables known as global variables and utilizing aliases.

 ## Technologies
 * Scripts written in Bash
-* Tested on 20.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files